Albert Almora: 2018

 On April 22, in an away game against the Colorado Rockies, Almora made three leaping catches in center field; in the first, second and ninth innings of the Cubs' 9–7 win.
 Almora finished his 2018 campaign batting .286 with 5 home runs and 41 RBIs in 152 games.
 He was the final out of the 2018 NL Wild Card Game against Colorado, struck out by Scott Oberg to end the 13 inning, 2–1 Rockies victory.

 2019

 Almora opened the 2019 season on Chicago's 25-man roster.

 During a May series against the Houston Astros, Almora hit a foul ball that struck the head of a young fan in the stands.
 After the line drive struck the girl, Almora quickly reacted by placing his hands on his head and even falling to his knees.
 The girl was rapidly evacuated to the hospital and eventually diagnosed with a fractured skull.
 When interviewed by reporters, Almora appeared on the verge of crying when asked about the incident.
+Following the incident, every MLB stadium expanded their foul line netting to better protect fans from foul balls.